lucas2179/api-nodejs-mysql/README.md

 ## Instructions to initialize

-Clone this repository and delete the .git folder.
+Clone thIis repository and delete the .git folder.

 1. Change the `database.js` file with your informations.
 2. Start using `npm i` to install the dependencies.